What Do “Elder Law” Attorneys Do?

 - A Nomination of Conservator Of Person (the WHO w/ Court supervision)

-- Speak with your doctor regarding California “P.O.L.S.T.” form (Physician Order Life Sustaining Treatment) effective 1/1/ 2009 which is a DOCTOR’S ORDER, not an AHCD; so NO ATTORNEY is needed: this is a conversation between you and your Doctor and the Health Care Professionals on your Doctor’s medical support team.
+- Speak with your doctor regarding California “P.O.L.S.T.” form (Physician Order Life Sustaining Treatment ORDER) effective 1/1/ 2009 which is a DOCTOR’S ORDER, not an AHCD; so NO ATTORNEY is needed: this is a conversation between you, your Doctor and the Health Care Professionals on your Doctor’s medical support team.

 Financial and Estate Planning Choices